Sarcopenia: Epidemiology

 The prevalence of sarcopenia depends on the definition used in each epidemiological study.
-Estimated prevalence in people between the ages of 60-70 is 5-13% and increases to 11-50% in people more than 80 years of age.
+Estimated prevalence in people between the ages of 60 and 70 is 5–13% and increases to 11–50% in people more than 80 years of age.
 This equates to >50 million people and is projected to affect >200 million in the next 40 years given the rising population of older adults.

 Public health impact

 Sarcopenia is emerging as a major public health concern given the increased longevity of industrialized populations and growing geriatric population.
 Sarcopenia is a predictor of many adverse outcomes including increased disability, falls and mortality.
 Immobility or bed rest in populations predisposed to sarcopenia can cause dramatic impact on functional outcomes.
 In the elderly, this often leads to decreased biological reserve and increased vulnerability to stressors known as the "frailty syndrome".
 Loss of lean body mass is also associated with increased risk of infection, decreased immunity, and poor wound healing.
 The weakness that accompanies muscle atrophy leads to higher risk of falls, fractures, physical disability, need for institutional care, reduced quality of life, increased mortality, and increased healthcare costs.
 This represents a significant personal and societal burden and its public health impact is increasingly recognized.